ISO 9001:2015 Clause 7.1.6 Organizational Knowledge

 |5.
 Is any additional knowledge required for (4.)?
 How is this to

 |Yes, how to scan these codes in to add points to their reward card, and give a rewards discount on purchases made.
 IT Systems workforce is to train and write instructions to be included in the documented information above.|

 |6 Required updates?||Frequent, as promotion codes change monthly.
 Suggest a monthly check on changes/knowledge needed.|

 Example of Organizational knowledge for process “food Checkout”

 Knowledge in Organizational Knowledge

-The basic element of information in an organisation is in the form of data.
-Organisations collect, summarise and analyse this data to identify patterns and trends.
-Most of the data thus collected is associated with the functional processes of the organisation.
+The basic element of information in an organization is in the form of data.
+Organizations collect, summarise and analyze this data to identify patterns and trends.
+Most of the data thus collected is associated with the functional processes of the organization.
 Data are Facts and figures which relay something specific, but which are not organized in any way and which provide no further information regarding patterns, context, etc. Thus Data can be defined as “unstructured facts and figures that have the least impact on the typical manager.”

 Types of knowledge